j-unayed/FTPaddict/README.md

 =Downloading Tab=
 *Click on any video to download only that specific video.
-*Specify a range of videos <from and to > and click on “Download Now” to start downloading those videos.
+*Specify a range of videos (from and to) and click on “Download” to start downloading those videos.
 *New feature!
 Click “Download All” to start downloading all the videos of that folder at once.
 *Download location: Videos that you download can be found at the newly created Downloaded Videos folder: file:///your:/path/to/FTPaddict.exe/Downloaded%20Videos/

 #Customizing FTPaddict

 *Edit Shortcuts: Click “Edit Shortcuts” on the homepage to customize the list of FTP servers.
 *You can modify, add, or delete shortcuts (up to five).
 After making changes, click “Save Shortcuts” to apply them.
-Tips: Use the “Open URL in Browser” button in your desired folder, copy the link from your web browser address bar and paste in shortcuts.
+Tips: Use the “Copy URL” button in your desired folder, and paste in shortcuts.
-*Reset Shortcuts: If needed, reset the shortcuts to the default values by clicking “Reset to Default”
+*Reset Shortcuts: If needed, reset the shortcuts to the defaults by clicking “Reset to Default”

 #Contact Me